UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint0/process.md

 • For every deliverable assigned, each assignee created their own private Google Document and completed it, and upon finishing, they released it on Github as a .MD file for other peers to revise and edit each file.

 ## Decision Making

+• All decisions and discussion took place in our group Discord via text/voice channels which usually occured during meetings/standups.
+For example, choosing our project topic was a controversial topic and to solve this we all advocated ideas and implemented an anonymous polling system to allow for fair decision making.

+## UserStory Point Allocation